jessieying/design-manifesto/index.md

 ### Overview

 In D-Term of 2018, I took a course on Human-Computer Interaction with Professor Lane Harrison.
 Throughout the term, we learned a lot about design processes and solutions involved in creating applications, and how those design choices impact a user’s experience.
 In groups of 3-4 students, we explored specific aspects of human-centered design by creating prototype applications and documenting the process.
 While doing so, I found that for each of these applications, I started following a general design pattern based off of strategies and principles we learned from class.
-Below, I explain my design processes, along with how they correspond to the projects I worked on throughout this term.
+Below, I explain my design processes, along with how they correspond to the projects I worked on in this class.
 Feel free to keep reading to learn about my design manifesto, or check out my portfolio of projects at the bottom of this page!

 * * *